vmetrix/vacuumetrix/README.md

 *	*	*	*	*	/opt/vacuumetrix/bin/NewrelicEnduser.rb 123 metricyouwant
 </pre>

+Note-
+The AWS CloudWatch scripts depending on the size of your infrastructure and options specified may take far longer than one minute to run.
+If you have several hundred instances, this is likely the case.
+Adjust the offset times and schedule less frequently.
+To adjust the offsets and scheduling time, just test the scripts with 'nc' or similar utilities to measure runtime.
+You are still able to maintain minute granularity but fetched less often on slightly longer intervals.
+Also just for clarity, GET requests currently cost $0.01USD per 1,000.
+If you have 500 instances and you are fetching 5k metrics every 5m, that is ~$430/month.

 ##NewrelicEnduser.rb
 (Note:  If you haven't already done so you will need to activate the New Relic REST API.
 See here: http://blog.newrelic.com/2011/06/20/new-data-api/
 Get New Relic End User (RUM) stats.
 Supply two args, app and metric.